 CUC received International Organization for Standardization ("ISO") 14001 certification of its electric power generation and other activities, products and services at the North Sound Road site in July 2004.
-The required re-certification audit conducted in 2013 confirmed the Company's conformity to the ISO 14001 standard.
-A successful surveillance audit was conducted in March 2014.
-ISO 14001 is an internationally recognized environmental standard developed by the International Organization for Standardization and confirmed to the Company by QMI/SAI Global, a globally recognized and accredited third party registrar.
+The required re-registration audit conducted in 2013 confirmed the Company's conformity to the ISO 14001 standard.
+A successful surveillance audit was conducted in March 2015.
+ISO 14001 is an internationally recognized environmental standard developed by the ISO and confirmed to the Company by QMI/SAI Global, a globally recognized and accredited third party registrar.